pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_storage-and-playback.md

 30 * Set only for PNHistoryOperation operation and will be 0 for other operation types.
 31 */
 32@property (nonatomic, readonly, strong) NSNumber *end;
 33
 34@end
 35
 36@interface PNHistoryResult : PNResult
 37
 38// Fetch history request processed information.
 39@property (nonatomic, readonly, strong) PNHistoryData *data;
 40
 41@end
 ```

-Error response on failure:
+Error response used on failure:

 ```
 1@interface PNErrorData : PNServiceData